Bookworm (insect): Management

 Human awareness of bookworms dates back to the Middle Ages, when infested books were identified and burned.

 Pesticides can be used to protect books from these insects, but they are often made with harsh chemicals that make them an unattractive option.
 Museums and universities that want to keep their archives bookworm free without using pesticides often turn towards temperature control.
 Books can be stored at low temperatures that keep eggs from hatching, or placed in a deep-freezer to kill larvae and adults.
 The idea was taken from commercial food storage practices, as they are often dealing with the same pests.

 Pseudoscorpions such as Chelifer cancroides may live in books and feed on book-eating insects, controlling their numbers.

 In human culture

 Bookworms were one of the threats to book preservation identified by 19th Century collector and printer William Blades in his work The Enemies of Books.
 How to protect papyrus, paper (and later parchment) collections from bugs is a topic that already Aristotle was interested in and that kept librarians busy through the centuries.

 The term bookworm is also used idiomatically to describe an avid or voracious reader, or a bibliophile.
 In its earliest iterations, it had a negative connotation, referring to someone who would rather read than participate in the world around them.
 Over the years its meaning has drifted in a more positive direction.

-Bookworm is a word-forming puzzle video game developed by PopCap Games that follows Lex, an actual bookworm who accompanies the player as they form words from the deck.
-From a grid of available letters, players connect letters to form words.
-The game was well received by various audiences and has become the most downloaded word puzzle game, being downloaded over 100 million times.
-The game was given a follow-up entitled Bookworm Adventures.